mrojasb2000/go-standard-library/README.md

 The epoch es the universal system to describe the point in time.
 The beginning of epoch time is defined as 00:00:00 1 Jan 1970 UTC.
 The value of epoch is the amount of seconds since the timestamp, minus the amount of leap seconds since then.

 - `go run epoch.go`

+### Retrieve time units from the date

+The Time type also provides the API to retrieve time units from the instance.
+The means you are to find out what day in a month or what hour in a day the instance represents.

+- `go run units.go`